Orange County DUI FAQ

 Common DUI Questions

-What happens immediately after a DUI arrest?
+What happens after DUI arrest in California?

 After the law enforcement officer has determined that you are driving